 - Drought at TSMC’s chip manufacturing plant (which uses substantial amounts of ultra-pure water to make chips)

 - Fire at Renesas Electronics’ Naka Factory in Japan, which mainly produced automotive controllers

-All the above has created a downturn in the automotive industry, which meant car manufacturers kept making cars but couldn’t deliver them because the chips (about 1400 per vehicle) still need to be installed.
+All of the above has created a downturn in the automotive industry, which meant car manufacturers kept making cars but couldn’t deliver them because the chips (about 1400 per vehicle) still needed to be installed.